agiang96/LegendofXela/README.txt

 For this project you must implement a 3d game using Unity, as a team incorporating at least two of the mechanics from the individual projects:
 Procedurally generated content, Artificial Intelligence, Augmented and Virtual Reality, Multi-Player or Multi-platform.
-Throughout the semester I’ve lectured on other topics, (Advertising, Databases, Behavior Trees etc) you may incorporate those as well.
+Throughout the semester Iâ€™ve lectured on other topics, (Advertising, Databases, Behavior Trees etc) you may incorporate those as well.
 All Team must document their project with both a GDD and a TDD.
 Undergraduate students must create at least 1 issue in the code base.
 That issue must be solved to completion (with commits to the code base) and documented in the issue tracking system.
+(Incorporated: AI(Boids) and PGC(environment))
 --------------------------------------------------------------------------------
 How To Play
 --------------------------------------------------------------------------------